 Websites are hosted on the internet and are publicly accessible.
 They are generally focused on marketing products or services.

 An intranet is hosted on a private network that is only accessible by your company, either via an on-premise server or the cloud.
-Usually, industries that require high security prefer to use an on-premise intranet, like healthcare or financial industries.
+Usually, industries that require high security prefer to use a private cloud, or an on-premise intranet, like healthcare or financial industries.
 Intranets are designed to help companies improve their productivity levels by solving many internal problems that employees face day to day.

 Subscribe for Intranet Tips